IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 Install Netbeans or Maven
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-NetBeans IDE (Jave EE bundle) is recommended, and can be downloaded from http://netbeans.org .
+NetBeans IDE (Java EE bundle) is recommended, and can be downloaded from http://netbeans.org .
 Developers may use any editor or IDE.
 We recommend NetBeans because it is free, works cross platform, has good support for Java EE projects, and includes a required build tool, Maven.

 Below we describe how to build the Dataverse war file with Netbeans but if you prefer to use only Maven, you can find installation instructions in the :doc:`tools` section.